 After dinner, all eyes turned to the Fergus Grand Theatre for the festival's first big show, the Canadian Grand Champions of Magic featuring Lucy Darling (Carisa Hendrix), Jay Sankey, Nicholas Wallace and Greg Frewin.

-We filmed a quick bit off the top for the Livestream from yours truly and my onstage partner Jenna Oxley.
+We filmed a quick bit off the top for the Livestream, and then my onstage partner Jenna Oxley joined me onstage.

 Following the filming, Lucy took to the stage and introduced Nicholas Wallace.
-From the moment the curtain opened, the audience was riveted by Nicholas.
+From the moment the curtain opened, Nicholas riveted the audience.
 He's creepy.
 Magical, but very, very creepy.

-Jay Sankey was introduced next, and he presented some of the incredible close-up magic that has helped earned his reputation.
+Jay Sankey was introduced next, presenting some of the incredible close-up magic that has helped earn his reputation.
 Greg Frewin drove home the Canadian Grand Champions Gala show with high-energy magic and illusions.

 Standing ovation and an invitation to patrons to join us at a local pub for the next event called The Witching Hour.
-A close-up show featuring Paul Romhany, Carissa Hendrix and Michael Close.
+A close-up show features Paul Romhany, Carissa Hendrix and Michael Close.

 Paul opened the show with a killer rope routine and kicked things off with a bang.
-Carisa came up next and shared some incredible close-up magic, and Michael Close brought the evening to close by frying everyone's mind in the way only Michael can do.
+Carisa came up next and shared some incredible close-up magic, and Michael Close brought the evening to a close, frying everyone's mind in the way only Michael can do.

 It was a fantastic ending to a very magical first day.